 Hopleys (X1).
 A small extension into the historic garden specifically for a new-build café/retail business.
-The existing café/shop is part of a housing site allocation for up to 9 new houses within the existing village development boundary.
+The existing café/shop is part of a housing site allocation for at least 9 new houses within the existing village development boundary.